 ClaimIntercept™ is Attorney Joe Ferry’s acclaimed proprietary method of responding to meritless claims made against home inspectors by their clients, by non-client sellers or by insurance carriers trying to assert subrogation claims.

 Members of ClaimIntercept™ have access to Joe Ferry and his team to deal with client complaints and demand letters.
-The Home Inspector Lawyer has responded to over 1,200 claims against home inspectors since 2006 with a near perfect 97 percent success rate at terminating them.
+Joe has responded to over 2,000 claims against home inspectors since 2006 with a near perfect success rate at terminating them.

 No. Joe will respond to however many claims a ClaimIntercept™ Member has made against him/her while a ClaimIntercept™ Member.
 This program includes all claims that occur during or were not an active issue prior to an inspector’s membership term.

 Yes.
 While ClaimIntercept™ Members have unlimited access to Joe via telephone or email during normal business hours, generally 9:00 am to 5:00 pm Eastern Time, Monday through Friday, Joe frequently will call or respond via email to inspectors outside of those hours.